 Makeup remover cloths are made from thousands of synthetic fibers that provide way more surface area than your basic washcloth, resulting in more friction and grip to lift makeup off.
 After wetting the cloth with warm water, you use a circular, gentle buffing motion to remove makeup.
 A high-quality cloth will remove all makeup, including waterproof mascara and long-wear lipstick or foundation – no rinsing required!
 Others are more effective with a dab of cleanser or liquid makeup remover.

-A makeup remover cloth doesn’t require hard pressure or scrubbing, which can irritate the skin, so they can be used over the delicate eye area.
+A makeup remover cloth doesn’t require hard pressure or scrubbing, which can irritate the skin, so it can be used over the delicate eye area.
 Some cloths have a different length pile on each side: shorter fibers for washing and longer fibers for gentle exfoliation.

 Typically, a cloth can be reused up to a week before it needs to be washed.
 Depending on how big the cloth is and how much makeup you wear, you can use clean/different sections of it over a period of days.
 It’s recommended that you wring out and air-dry your cloth after each use.